Two Schools, Two Seminaries, and One Log Cabin

 The largest landowner in Cory-Merrill is definitely the Catholic church.
 Sitting right in the middle of the ‘hood is the Archdiocese of Denver with its two seminaries, a church, and even the 12 Stations of the Cross.
-The entire campus takes up acres and acres of the neighborhood, providing the only open space in the neighborhood beyond the playgrounds at the school.
-Although the space is open, it is still private, and held by the church.
+The entire campus takes up acres and acres of the neighborhood, providing the only open space beyond the school playgrounds.
+Although the space is open, it is still private and held by the church.

-The second largest collective land owner must be the schools, with not only the large Cory Elementary and Merrill Middle run by Denver Public Schools taking up residence, but there are several smaller religious schools dotted throughout the neighborhood.
+The second largest collective landowner must be the schools, with not only the large Cory Elementary and Merrill Middle run by Denver Public Schools taking up residence but also several smaller religious schools dotted throughout the neighborhood.
 Interestingly, there is no Denver Park property anywhere in the neighborhood.

 A Variety of Architectural Decades

 Cory Elementary’s architectural style has remained and highlights the neighborhood and is listed as a historic landmark.
-The Usonian style, modeled after Frank Lloyd Wright, was executed by local visionary, Victor Hornbein, a Denver native.
-He is most famous for the Conservatory at Denver Botanic Gardens, and he also designed the Ross-Broadway Library.
+The Usonian style, modeled after Frank Lloyd Wright, was executed by local visionary Victor Hornbein, a Denver native.
+He is most famous for the Conservatory at the Denver Botanic Gardens and his favorite design, the Ross-Broadway Library.
 Hornbein graduated from Denver’s very own East High School and won an award for his excellent work in architecture, including a book on Frank Lloyd Wright’s architecture that changed his life.

 Like other Denver neighborhoods near downtown, Cory-Merrill’s cheapest homes have fallen victim to scraping and rebuilding.
 But it’s a little different here.
 It seems that in the late 90s/early 2000s, many homes disappeared, making way for larger re-dos.
-Then its seems time stood still for a while, and now the developers are back, finding creative ways to increase density and restore/remodel/redo some of the unique character of the neighborhood.
+Then it seems time stood still for a while, and now the developers are back, finding creative ways to increase density and restore/remodel/redo some of the neighborhood’s unique character.